Jeannie Colvin, MFT

 Dream Interpretation can be a rich tool for self-understanding.
 Dreams can be especially vivid or intense when going through a hard time.

-As Marie-Louise Von Franz said, "But if you make your utmost effort to face life on your own with great courage, but find that you can't, that you are up against a wall and it's beyond your capacities, then, generally, these helpful gifts emerge from the unconscious."
+As renowned Jungian scholar Marie-Louise Von Franz said about understanding dreams, "But if you make your utmost effort to face life on your own with great courage, but find that you can't, that you are up against a wall and it's beyond your capacities, then, generally, these helpful gifts emerge from the unconscious."

 References and For Further Reading